szymon676/Jobguru/README.md

 3. Navigate to the application server and choose specific service to run.
 Then run the command \"go run cmd/main.go\" or make run in each service or run binary which is inside cmd/builds folder.
 4. Open a web browser and go to the address that is printend out in console.

+In case running with make or Go you firstly need to install Golang from official site https://go.dev/

 # Running the Frontend app
 1. clone the repository.